See who's performing at the 2020 American Music Awards

 - The Weeknd, one of this year's top nominees, will give "his biggest and wildest performance to date" as he performs "Save Your Tears" and "In Your Eyes" with Kenny G.

+- Justin Bieber will perform "Holy" and "Lonely," marking a decade since his AMAs debut.

-- Rexha and Doja Cat are teaming up for a collab billed as "funky and fierce."
+- Bebe Rexha and Doja Cat are teaming up for a collab billed as "funky and fierce."

 - Dan + Say, Lewis Capaldi and Machine Gun Kelly will have their AMAs performance debuts.